solliancenet/microsoft-postgres-docs-project/labs/01_getting_started.md

 ## Exercise 3: Configuring maintenance

-In this exercise you will modify the [maintennce schedule](https://learn.microsoft.com/en-us/azure/postgresql/flexible-server/concepts-maintenance) of your Azure Database for PostgreSQL Flexible Server.
-By changing the scheulde you can match the Azure update schedule to your own internal update schedule.
+In this exercise you will modify the [maintenance schedule](https://learn.microsoft.com/azure/postgresql/flexible-server/concepts-maintenance) of your Azure Database for PostgreSQL Flexible Server.
+By changing the schedule you can match the Azure update schedule to your own internal update schedule.

 1. Browse to the **PREFIX-pg-flex-REGION-16** instance
 2. Under **Settings**, select **Maintenance**